 The History of Building Safety Month

-First observed in 1980, Building Safety Week raised public awareness about critical building safety issues, promoted the use and enforcement of building codes, and enhanced understanding of building safety best practices.
+First observed in 1980, Building Safety Week raised public awareness about critical building safety issues, promoted the use and enforcement of building codes and enhanced understanding of building safety best practices.

 King Hammurabi, the founder of the Babylonian Empire, is generally recognized as the first person to “publish” a code to protect people and property.
-The Code of Hammurabi, engraved on a seven-foot-tall black basalt stone monument, states “If a builder should build a house for someone and does not construct it properly, and the house which he built falls in and kills its owner, then that builder shall be put to death.”
+The Code of Hammurabi, engraved on a seven-foot-tall black basalt stone monument, states, “If a builder should build a house for someone and does not construct it properly, and the house which he built falls in and kills its owner, then that builder shall be put to death.”

 The regulation of building safety has come a long way since the days of Hammurabi.
-While building codes continue to change and develop — influenced by new construction techniques, new materials, advanced technology and climate change — the one thing that has not changed is the dedication of building safety professionals.
+While building codes continue to change and develop — influenced by new construction techniques, new materials, advanced technology and a changing climate — the one thing that has not changed is the dedication of building safety professionals.
 These vigilant guardians continue to provide the first line of defense against building disasters, to ensure the safety of the structures in which we all live, work, learn and play.

 While unnoticed by many, these professionals are the silent defenders of building safety, working daily to ensure safe and reliable construction across the world.